 An 8-week summer internship is a compulsory course requirement of the two year Post-Graduate Programme in Management.
 Every student of the course is expected to work in the industry for a period of two months, during the summer months of April and May, after completing the first year of the academic program.

 The Summer Placement process is held to help the students find internships and at the same time, help recruiters find students to intern with their firms and is typically held in the month of November every year.

 The purpose of the summer internship is to give students an opportunity to apply management concepts learned during the first year to a live project, so that they can better understand and analyze real world business problems.
 The internship also serves to give students a flavor of the industry they are working in, which helps them in taking decisions about their long-term career paths, while also giving firms a chance to evaluate candidates in a more relaxed environment and find the right fit for their firms.

 Selection is typically based on personal interviews on campus.
 The summer intern works under the counsel of a company executive(company project guide) who supervises and evaluates the performance of the student during his/her summer internship and sends feedback on the same to the institute.
 The summer intern needs to submit a copy of the feedback from the company project guide and the project report to the institute.
-The summer project is equivalent to one course for students of the PGDM and PGDCM programmes and two courses for students of the fellowship (Doctorate) programme.
+The summer project is equivalent to one course for students of the PGDM programmes and two courses for students of the fellowship (Doctorate) programme.